Sumitbob/sprint-express/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
-3. Set up your database configurations in `config/config.js`.
+3. Set up your database configurations in `config.js`.
-4. Run database migrations with `npm run sql:migrate`.
-5. Start the server with `npm start`.
+4. Start the server with `npm start`.

 ## Project Structure